Yuan-Meng/personal_website/content/posts/causality.md

 Synthetic control comes to the rescue: We can build a model that learns the relationship between certain predictors and the target metric in the pre-launching period and then use the learned relationship to forecast how the metric would look later if the feature wasn't launched.
 This method is called "*synthetic* control" in that there never was an actual control: The model's prediction simulates a "parallel universe" without the feature launch and **the difference between the synthetic control and what actually happened after launching is the treatment effect**.

-Uber data scientists used synthetic control to examine the effect of giving drivers heads up about cash trips.
+Uber data scientists used synthetic control to measure the effect of giving drivers heads up about cash trips.
 In markets like India where not a lot of people carry credit cards, riders often pay drivers in cash.
 Cash trips may be inconvenient to the drivers as they need to wire commission fees to Uber later; however, some drivers may prefer to receive cash.
 Uber wanted to test whether showing drivers whether a trip was a cash trip in advance might affect how many cash trips they took.

 {{< youtube j5DoJV5S2Ao >}}